-Stop into the beautiful Royal Danish Library, commonly called the Black Diamond Library, to admire the modern architecture.
-It’s open to the public so feel free go inside to look around.
+Stop into the beautiful Royal Danish Library (commonly called the Black Diamond Library) to admire its modern architecture.
+It’s open to the public so feel free to go inside to look around.
 Furthermore, you can visit the roof terrace for some nice city views.

 Want some peace and quiet?
-Head to the green oasis and final resting place to many famous Danes.
+Head to the green oasis and final resting place of many famous Danes.
 Lots of locals head there for a run or for a summer picnic.

 Little Mermaid Statue